videovillage/Unwrapped-Identity-LUT-Builder/README.md

 ## Usage

-For the moment just setup the variables in main and run:
+For the moment just setup the variables in main() and run:

 	python UnwrappedIdentityLUTBuilder.py

 ## The Future

-1. At the moment it only creates identity luts.
+1. At the moment it only creates identity LUTs.
 Maybe it should accept Resolve .cube files and generated a corrected LUT?

 ## Contributing